wcmc-its/ReCiter-CloudFormation/README.md

    1. Wait for stack to finish by looking for the `UPDATE_COMPLETE` status message.
 1. Use ReCiter in production.
    1. Visit the [CodePipeline service](https://console.aws.amazon.com/codesuite/codepipeline/pipelines).
-   1. If the stack has finished installing, you should see two pipelines: ReCiter and ReCiterPubmed.
+   1. If the stack has finished installing, you should see three pipelines: ReCiter and ReCiterPubmed and ReCiterPublicationManager.
+You will see four pipelines additionally ReCiterScopus if you used the template with Scopus.
+   1. You can check the status of each pipeline as it goes through the process.
    1. Click on ReCiter.
 As you can see, it is pulling the changes for our source repository and then building the application.
 You can click on `Details` in the Build section to  see live logs of the build process
    1. When the build is complete, go the URL for ReCiter.
    1. Use the CNAME you entered above for ReCiter, and go to a URL that has this general form: